There’s a new addition to the neighborhood!

 This discovery shows scientists that the outer-limits of the solar system are not the “vast wasteland” they were once thought to be, and there is much more out there to explore.

 Image description: A scientist from the Minerals Management Service surveys the German U-boat U-701 during the Battle of the Atlantic Expedition Summer 2008 off the coast of North Carolina.

+The 2008 summer expedition was the first part of a larger multi-year project to research and document a number of historically significant shipwrecks tragically lost during WWII.
 The project is dedicated to raising awareness of the war that was fought so close to the American coastline and to preserving our nation’s maritime history.

 X-Ray Art: A Deeper Look at Everyday Objects